nx98304/HoneyPot/README.md

   - All above situations will cause error messages like: `The file 'archive:/CAB-...' is corrupted!
 Remove it and launch unity again!` to be seen in the game's log.
 Remember checking them. **After investigation, there are no reasonable way to automatically add type definitions to assetbundles.**
 - Water surfaces in scene/map-like studio items looks solid: remove it using SB3U, and put in standalone water items in studio.
 - Some clothing has wrong Render Queue settings.
 If a clothing doesn't actually feature half-transparency (not just net-like or with holes that can see through), you would never want it to have RQ values higher than 2500 (meaning transparent to Unity).
 It will affect the clothing's ability to receive shadows from other objects.
 Use SB3U to fix the asset permanently or use Material Editor to save the temporary changes to your character/clothing cards.
-- Most of the crazy bloom issues caused by HS1 mods can be fixed by recalculating tangent information with Mikkelsen method via SB3U.
+- Most of the **crazy bloom issues** caused by HS1 mods can be fixed by **recalculating tangent** information with Mikkelsen method via SB3U.
 See: https://discord.com/channels/446784086539763712/446787319228268554/865812589652475915

 ### ...that are related to Xyth24 "PH mods"
-- Xyth24's PH mods aren't really PH mods; they are HS1 mods with `.unity3d` file extension removed.
+- **Xyth24's PH mods aren't really PH mods**; they are HS1 mods with `.unity3d` file extension removed.
 Which means `HoneyPotInspector.exe` will not process them at all.
 - The hair part of the Xyth24's head mods don't have issues, because all hairs are forced to use PH hair shaders by default.
 But accessories and other Xyth24 mods will fail to work if they *pretend* to be PH mods.
 - **Fix step1:** Add `.unity3d` file extension back to Xyth24 abdatas, and run HoneyPotInspector.exe, so it picks up the mods now.
 - **Fix step2:** Add `.unity3d` file extension to the first line of Xyth24 PH lists accordingly.